okeri/cde/README.md

-This project is in early-early development stage.
+This project is about half-usable now.
+But i'm goint to go deeper)
-Upd: and finally it's freezed.

-Unfortunately i havent enough time to investigate some issues.
-May be later...